-Former Sen. Al D’Amato kicked off JetBlue flight
+Al D’Amato kicked off JetBlue flight for ranting in aisle - amNewYork

-Former New York Senator Al D’Amato was kicked off a JetBlue flight heading to the city from Florida on Monday night, captured on video trying to lead a “rebellion” on a delayed flight.
+Former New York Sen. Al D’Amato was kicked off a JetBlue flight heading to the city from Florida on Monday night, captured on video trying to lead a “rebellion” on a delayed flight.

-D’Amato, who was visiting a sick friend in Florida, apparently became angry when the flight crew asked people to change seats due to “weight and balance issues” after an already five- hour delay, a spokesman with D’Amato’s company, Park Strategies, said in an email.
+D’Amato, who was visiting a sick friend in Florida, became angry when the flight crew asked people to change seats due to “weight and balance issues” after an already several hour delay, he said on NY1’s “Inside City Hall” on Tuesday evening.

-“Anyone who knows Senator D’Amato knows he speaks his mind ...
-JetBlue has apologized to the Senator for over reacting and the Senator apologized for speaking his mind at a time when he clearly had left his patience at the gate,” the spokesman said, adding that D’Amato was also sleep deprived.
+The former senator said he was thrown off the plane as soon as he walked to the front to talk to the captain.
+He said the crew made several announcements over time asking more and more people to move for the weight issues before he walked from further back in the plane to the front.

+“You’re off.
+You’re out,” he said the captain told him.
+“I think you’ve heard the people themselves, they were very supportive [of me].”

-D’Amato’s plane, Flight 1002, was scheduled to leave Ft.
-Lauderdale for JFK at about 1:40 p.m.
-Monday but didn’t take off until after 8 p.m., according JetBlue’s flight tracker and the New York Post, which first reported the story.
+D’Amato’s plane, Flight 1002, was scheduled to leave Fort Lauderdale for JFK at about 1:40 p.m.
+Monday but didn’t take off until after 8 p.m., according to JetBlue’s flight tracker and the New York Post, which first reported the story.

+On Tuesday, D’Amato said he had gotten about three hours of sleep over two days — he first caught a flight down to Florida at about 6:30 a.m. on Monday.

 “We can still speak in this country,” D’Amato was heard saying on the video, which was posted to Facebook, adding he was “making an appeal to all you people.”